Aerobics classes are a good way to stay active and can help you to have a healthy pregnancy.

 If you did aerobics before you became pregnant, it’s fine to continue now that you are pregnant.
-Aerobics is great for your heart and lungs and improves muscle strength, it is safe to do and can help you to have a fit pregnancy.
+Aerobics is great for your heart and lungs and improves muscle strength.
+It is safe to do and can help you to have a healthier pregnancy.

 If you are new to aerobics, tell the instructor that you are pregnant and start with just 15 minutes' continuous safe exercise three times a week.
 Increase this gradually to a maximum of four 30-minute sessions a week.